 Similarly, impacts on ground-dwelling reptiles are likely to occur from vegetation clearing activities.
 For example, the Jewelled Gecko is a Spinifex-obligate species.
 If impacts on areas of Spinifex tussocks cannot be avoided, it is likely that individuals residing within or beneath the tussocks will be injured or killed.
 This risk is greatest if clearing/disturbance is done during cool periods when reptiles are less active and movement is greatly restricted.
-The program site is included within the Atlas/Campaspe EIS Study Area, however given this was conducted in 2012, Tronox contracted GHD to do a brief review of the proposed drilling locations.
-The results indicate that no Malleefowl mounds were seen within 200 metres of the proposed drill sites and as such non of the proposed drill lines need to be moved.

 The proposal would result in some unavoidable residual adverse impacts to some elements of the natural environment.
 These residual impacts to some elements of the natural environment.
 These residual impacts are not expected to impose a significant negative effect on any local populations of native biota, including threatened biota and their habitats which occur in the study area.
 Most impacts can be reduced or avoided through the implementation of mitigation measures.
+The mitigation measures outlined in section 6.2 of the GHD Biodiversity Impact Assessment will be implemented throughout the duration of this program.
+Additionally, the following mitigation measures will be implemented: